The Average Occupational Therapist Salary is USD $58,554

 The occupational therapists clients are normally afflicted with some sort of disability.
 This disability may have been one that they acquired during their lifetime through an accident or later in life from a disabling disease, or this disability may have been with them since birth.
-Either way the occupational therapist is concerned with helping this disadvantaged individuals learn to be self maintained, independent, productive, and able to satisfactorily operate in the world.
+Either way, the occupational therapist is concerned with helping this disadvantaged individuals learn to be self maintained, independent, productive, and able to satisfactorily operate in the world.
 This includes everything from the most basic of motor functions to the ability to reason and make logical decisions given environmental inputs.

 The overall field is very vast and most occupational therapists find themselves specializing in one area of practice or another.
 This does not mean that there are not any general practice occupational therapists, but what it does mean is that you have a lot of options within the overall field of occupational therapy.
 If you find that you enjoy working with a particular type of disability then you can specialize in working with those types of patients.
-If you find that you are skilled in program development but not necessarily dealing hands on with the patients, then there is a path for you.
+If you find that you are skilled in program development but not necessarily dealing hands-on with the patients, then there is a path for you.
 The occupational therapist can define their path within the overall occupation as they find the areas in which they most enjoy and/or the areas in which they most excel.

 It is important for anyone that is looking into being an occupational therapist that this is a professional occupation.
 What is meant by this is that the occupation itself require specialized knowledge and skills.
 The occupational therapist not only needs to implement therapies with the patient, they also need to determine the therapies to implement.
 This requires that the occupational therapist understand, in detail, the complexities of how our body functions, operates, and how our mind processes information.

-It is not a matter of knowing you need to lift an arm to open a door, the occupational therapist needs to understand that first you need to know the door needs to be opened, then you need to identify if you are close enough to open the door, then you need to identify what muscles lift the arm, grip the nob, etc. As you can see the occupational therapist needs to break down each and every aspect of every behavior.
-Then, if a client is disabled in determining how close a door is, or in lifting their arm, or whatever their disability is, they need to identify a work around and then teach the client exactly how to perform the workaround.
+It is not a matter of knowing you need to lift an arm to open a door, the occupational therapist needs to understand that first, you need to know the door needs to be opened, then you need to identify if you are close enough to open the door, then you need to identify what muscles lift the arm, grip the nob, etc. As you can see the occupational therapist needs to break down each and every aspect of every behaviour.
+Then, if a client is disabled in determining how close a door is, or in lifting their arm, or whatever their disability is, they need to identify a workaround and then teach the client exactly how to perform the workaround.
 In occupational therapy no aspect of functioning independently is taken for granted, this is because the patients you work with will all be unable to function is some specific way.
 The occupational therapist helps the patient overcome that disability in order to be able to function as independently in mainstream society as is possible, given that patient’s disabilities.

-Occupational Therapy Career – Explore Becoming An Occupational Therapist
+Explore Becoming An Occupational Therapist

 Previously we covered what exactly an Occupational Therapist is, the job profile and how you can go about becoming one.
 Today let’s look at some compelling reasons to get into occupational therapy.
 Of all of the job choices that you have occupational therapy is one that is little known but incredibly rewarding.
 The following is a list of ten answers to the question, why become an occupational therapist.
 The list is far from all conclusive, but it should at least inspire you enough to look further into this fascinating career.